aselius/SelfDrivingCarProjects-ND/README.md

 # Projects from Udacity Self Driving Car Nanodegree

-**Read me WIP**

-I am actually pondering whether or not I want to retain the commit history for the projects..
-In the meantime (aside from P1 I have already deleted... woops) I will be keeping this and all the other repos starting with SDC in place.
+Holds all the projects I've done for the Self Driving Car Nanodegree.
+All the git history has been removed for the sake of just not having 50 repos in my profile.